vantage6/vantage6-workshop/episodes/chapter6.md

 [info ] - Stopped the vantage6-node1-user Node.
 ```

-## Reset an API key
+## Update the API key of your node

-If you get a new API key for a node from the server administrator, you need to reset the API key in the node configuration file.
+If you get a new API key for a node from the server administrator, or if the organization administrator creates a new API key, you need to reset the API key in the node configuration file.

-For that, you can run the command,
+For that, you can run the command:

 ```bash
 v6 node set-api-key
 ```

-then it will ask you which node you want to reset the API key,
+then it will ask you which node you want to update the API key of:

 ```bash
 ?
 Select the configuration you want to use: (Use arrow keys)